 Oncologist Degree Programs with Course Information

-Oncologists are medical doctors involved in the study, diagnosis and treatment of cancer.
-An oncologist degree is not earned, but medical doctors hoping to become oncologists can complete oncology residency program is completed to satisfy training requirements.
-Oncologists must graduate from medical school prior to pursuing an oncology specialty.
+Oncologists are medical doctors who are involved in the study, diagnosis and treatment of cancer.
+An oncologist degree is not earned, but aspiring oncologists who have already graduated from medical school can complete 4-year oncology residency programs in order to satisfy training requirements for this area of specialization.

-A 4-year residency program prepares medical doctors to become oncologists.
-Residents complete clinical rotations during the first half of the program.
-During the second half, they complete research and explore sub-specialties in oncology.
+Residents complete clinical rotations in the first half of their residency programs.
+During the second half, they focus on research and explore sub-specialties in oncology.
 Residents study carcinogens and malignancy in cells, blood, tissues and organs.
-They examine the anatomy and physiology of cancer cells and the genetics of cancer.
-The successful completion of an oncology residency program qualifies doctors to become board certified oncologists.
+They examine the anatomy and physiology of cancer cells as well as the genetics of cancer.
+The successful completion of an oncology residency program qualifies medical doctors to become board-certified oncologists.

 A Doctor of Medicine (M.D.), which is earned after four years of medical school, is required for admittance into residency programs.
 Medical school applicants need an undergraduate degree in a science-related subject and acceptable MCAT scores.
 In addition to having an M.D., doctors must successfully complete an initial post-graduate year (PGY-1).
 During this year, they receive clinical training in an area such as internal medicine or surgery.

 Residents work closely with patients and conduct research to improve their clinical and research skills.
 Academic and clinical conferences occur regularly and are led by class faculty and residents.
 The rotation curriculum varies according to sub-specialty and may include: